ymilkessa/acorns-1099-maker/README.md

 5. Then enter the file name of the acorns pdf file when prompted.
 And you're done!

 That's it!
-If you now go into `src/results`, you will find a folder that contains all of the generated 1099-B forms.
+A `results/` folder will be created.
+In it you will find a directory that contains all of the generated 1099-B forms.
+You can run the same program with other acorns 1099 forms, which will produce a separate directory in `results/` for each new acorns account id.

 ### Quick tip